 Lydia hums curiously.
 “Cynan as in canine?”

-“Not really,” Stiles says tentatively, sighing deeply.
-He makes eye contact with Derek for a moment, before he lets the tightness in his limbs grow and contract, the familiar feeling of shrinking and the twinge of pain as he finds himself on all fours staring up at his circle of friends.
+“Normal is relative,” Stiles says tentatively, sighing deeply.
+He makes eye contact with Derek for a moment, then lets the tightness in his limbs grow and contract, embracing the familiar feeling of shrinking and slight twinge of pain as he finds himself on all fours staring up at his circle of friends.
 Derek scowls down at him with a slight look of surprise, but mostly it seems to be annoyance, probably to do with Stiles dodging any line of questioning that might come his way.

 Jackson makes a loud startled noise, his eyes going huge, Lydia’s brow furrows just so to look slightly confused, and Scott leaps back like a bee just stung him on the nose.